dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 As we are going to clean up messy albums, the first step is to download the photos from your Google Photos, Onedrive or wherever you have your images into your local drive.

-I don't have a massive photo collection, so I’ll be using a dataset from [Kaggle](https://www.kaggle.com/datasets/duttadebadri/image-classification) that was scraped off Google Download them into a folder on your computer.
+I don't have a massive photo collection, so I’ll be using a dataset from [Kaggle](https://www.kaggle.com/datasets/duttadebadri/image-classification) that was scraped off Google Images.

 The contributor [Debadri Dutta](https://www.linkedin.com/in/debadridtt/) has a knack of photography and travelling.
+A lot of the images from the dataset are uploaded by users on social media.
+So I thought it would be a good fit to use it for this post.

 Here are a few sample images.
 {{< figure_resizing src="sample.png" caption="Sample images scraped from Google." link="https://www.kaggle.com/datasets/duttadebadri/image-classification" >}}